-Accommodation in Moscow can be inordinately expensive, but expats will find that it is not too difficult to secure a place to live in the city.
-Russian landlords often seem to prefer foreign tenants to locals, though this does not necessarily mean those resettling from abroad can expect a discount.
+Accommodation in Moscow can be exceedingly expensive, but expats will find that it is not too difficult to secure a place in the city.
+Expats are often able to negotiate with Russian landlords about various things, although lowering rental costs is unlikely.

 Expats expecting only Stalinist relics or cookie-cutter communist apartments will be pleasantly surprised by the variety on offer.
-More or less every type of accommodation is present and accounted for, from high-priced villas and houses clustered in suburban gated compounds to modern, fully equipped, expansive apartments in the city centre.
+Almost every type of accommodation is present, from high-priced villas and houses clustered in suburban gated compounds to modern, fully equipped, expansive apartments in the city centre.

-While older buildings are certainly more plentiful than Western-style, highly secured complexes, they often house spacious and stylish renovated apartments that can be had for more of a bargain.
+There are more options available in older buildings than in Western-style highly secured complexes.
+Though they may be old, they often house stylishly renovated apartments that can be rented for more of a bargain.

-Furnished, unfurnished and semi-furnished accommodation is available in Moscow, and expats will find that for the right price, landlords are willing to add extras or tweak shortcomings.
-As such, prospective tenants shouldn't be afraid to negotiate.
+Furnished, unfurnished and semi-furnished accommodation is available in Moscow.
+Expats will find that for the right price, landlords are willing to add or remove furniture as tenants wish, and prospective tenants shouldn't be afraid to negotiate.